 Certificate of the Georgia Association of Code Enforcement

 Code enforcement officials are able to further their knowledge and identify best management practices when dealing with code enforcement issues through this certificate program.
-Participants have an opportunity to earn both a Level I Certificate of Code Enforcement and—with the completion of additional credits—a Level II Certificate of Code Enforcement.
+Participants have an opportunity to earn a Level I Certificate, a Level II Certificate, and, with the completion of additional credits, a Level III Certificate.

-The goals of the Certificate of the Georgia Association of Code Enforcement are to:
+The goals of the Georgia Association of Code Enforcement Certificate Program are to

 - Encourage professionalism in public code enforcement administration throughout Georgia

 - Increase knowledge of the major aspects of code enforcement administration

 - Develop skills necessary for the enforcement of environmental, housing, and land use codes